percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 ## Tunnel Establishment Procedures

-Either the media distributor or key distributor initiates the establishment of a DTLS tunnel.
-Which entity acts as the DTLS client when establishing the tunnel and what event triggers the establishment of the tunnel are outside the scope of this document.
+Either the media distributor or key distributor initiates the establishment of a TLS tunnel.
+Which entity acts as the TLS client when establishing the tunnel and what event triggers the establishment of the tunnel are outside the scope of this document.
 Further, how the trust relationships are established between the key distributor and media distributor are also outside the scope of this document.

-A tunnel **MUST** be a mutually authenticated DTLS association.
+A tunnel **MUST** be a mutually authenticated TLS association.
 It is used to relay DTLS messages between any number of endpoints and the key distributor.